Football without headers could be more skilful, brain charity boss says

 In the first half heading will only allowed if the ball is in the penalty box, while in the second half it will be outlawed outright.

-Dr Judith Gates is chairwoman and co-founder of Head for Change and her 77-year-old husband Bill, a defender for many years with Middlesbrough FC, has dementia.
+Dr Judith Gates is chairwoman and co-founder of Head for Change and her 77-year-old husband Bill, a defender for many years with Middlesbrough, has dementia.

 She said the charity was not campaigning for football to ban heading, explaining it was for the game’s authorities to decide how to protect players from the risk of brain damage.